Savvietarmac/Reaction-Speed-p2/README.md

  - On mobile the webpage suffered sizing related issues when a smaler screen turned sideways.

-## Deployment
+## Deployment *Done*

 ### Cloning & Forking
 #### Fork
-1. On GitHub.com, navigate to the [Savvietarmac/p1-star-views](https://github.com/Savvietarmac/p1-star-views) repository.
+1. On GitHub.com, navigate to the [Savvietarmac/Reaction-Speed.p2](https://github.com/Savvietarmac/Reaction-Speed.p2) repository.
 2. In the top-right corner of the page, click Fork.
 3. By default, forks are named the same as their parent repositories.
 You can change the name of the
 4. fork to distinguish it further.